Recruit missing talent: resources for tackling diversity on your board

 Try to:

-• Make the trust board itself more visible in school communities so that people from these communities who consider joining your LGBs also see the trust board as an option
+• Make the trust board itself more visible in school communities, so that people who consider joining your LGBs also see the trust board as an option

 Can you help us to help boards diversify?